 Staff turnover is a huge headache for small businesses.
 Recruiting new people is expensive, time-consuming and has a negative impact on your business.
 Remote working means that you can retain staff if, for example, they move further away.
 Likewise, your opportunity to recruit new talent is vastly increased if you’re not restricted by the need for people to have to commute to a fixed place of work.

-Today, businesses are – quite rightly – expected to take steps to reduce the environmental impact their trading activities.
+Today, businesses are – quite rightly – expected to take steps to reduce the environmental impact of their trading activities

 Similarly, by having less office-based workers, the environmental impact of your business premises improves.
-You generate less waste and use fewer natural resources.
+You generate less waste and use fewer natural resources by going paperless.

 Don’t keep it a secret

 Did you find this blog useful?
 Think you have fellow business owners that would too?
 Feel free to share or ‘like’ using social media buttons to the left.

 Did you enjoy reading this blog? if so please sign up so you can receive them directly to your inbox each week ... keep your FOMO in check.